Is lightning near Santa Fe right now?

 Thunderstorm season near Santa Fe

-Santa Fe sits in New Mexico, which averages about 45 thunderstorm days a year — roughly 1.8× the US average of 25.
+Santa Fe sits in New Mexico, which averages about 45 thunderstorm days a year — roughly 1.8× the national average of 25.
 Lightning near Santa Fe is most frequent July–September.

 - NM thunderstorm days/yr